 The Special Education Needs and Disability Act became law on 11th May 2001.
 The new act amended the existing Disability Discriminations Act 1995.
 The SENDA came into effect on January 2nd 2002.
-The Equality 2010 provides for the equal treatment of all employees and pupils regardless of sex, sexual orientation, age, religion or race.
+The Special Educational Needs and Disability Code of Practice (DfES 2014) provides statutory guidance on duties, policies and procedures relating to Part 3 of the Children and Families Act 2014 and associated regulations.
+The Equality Act 2010 provides for the equal treatment of all employees and pupils regardless of sex, sexual orientation, age, religion or race.
 The School takes its responsibilities under the Equality Act very seriously.
 The School applies the entrance criteria to all potential pupils regardless of any disability, race, gender, ethnicity or sexual orientation of which we are made aware and will make reasonable adjustments where necessary in order not to put a disabled student at a substantial disadvantage compared to their peers.